JoanyMarino/DataQualityInHealth/DataQualityInHealth.md

 -  `r pkg("skimr")` provides a function that produces a dataset overview and descriptive statistics for each variable grouped by data type.
 There are various options for customization.

--  `r pkg("StatMeasures")` outputs a dataset overview and has functions to describe the data depending on its type.
+-  `r pkg("StatMeasures")` outputs a dataset overview and has functions to describe the data elements depending on their type.
 Duplicate observations and duplicated keys can be identified.

 -  `r pkg("xray")` gives a dataset overview with a focus on missing values, empty entries and specific values (0, Inf), which are considered 'anomalous'.
 The package includes histograms and bar charts to visualize distributions.

--  `r pkg("funModeling")` provides a dataset overview, descriptive statistics and some data quality checks (missing values, specific values (0, Inf), cardinality).
+-  `r pkg("funModeling")` provides a dataset overview, descriptive statistics and some data quality checks (missing values, specific values [0, Inf], cardinality).
 The package also includes functions for data visualization, correlation analysis and data cleaning.

 ### Dataset visualization